 Box.com Security vs. eFileCabinet

 Deciding between these 2 Cloud-based entities might prove an interesting endeavor.
 We discussed Box.com’s design and amenities. eFileCabinet came about as a means of enabling an accounting firm to go paperless.
-The concept then was to allow any business that had an actual file cabinet on site (slammed full of paper) to move those documents to a cloud storage space.
+The concept then was to allow any business that had an actual file cabinet on-site (slammed full of paper and computer disks) to move those documents to a cloud storage drive.

 File Sharing and Storage

 While Box.com requires users to design their own Box to make it HIPAA compliant, eFileCabinet does some of these things for you.
 There are management systems installed that alert users when a document is in need of attention, whether it be for a signature or approval.
 Workflow is easier to manage because everything is done electronically.
-Ultimately, eFileCabinet meets all 6 of the HIPAA DMS recommendations.
+It is constantly monitoring the accounts for any security threats.
+Ultimately, eFileCabinet meets all six of the HIPAA DMS recommendations.

-Certainly there are a number of Cloud-based storage companies available to consumers.
+Certainly, there are a number of Cloud-based storage companies available to consumers.
 Unfortunately, many of these are simply consumer-grade storage entities and will not fit the HIPAA compliance requirements in a way that will ensure user and patient safety.
-If you are looking for a HIPAA-compliant document management system, eFileCabinet might be the best choice for you.
-To see how eFileCabinet can help your business, fill out the form on this page for a trial offer.
+Is Box HIPAA compliant?
+Yes.
+Hoewever, if you are looking for a HIPAA-compliant document management system, eFileCabinet might be the best choice for you.
+To see how eFileCabinet can help your business, let’s talk.